dnguyend/lagrange_/README.md

 We also show it leads to an algorithm to compute all complex eigenpairs (counted by Cartwright-Sturmfels formula): https://www.sciencedirect.com/science/article/pii/S0024379511004629

+The matlab code for the eigentensor algorithm can be found in the matlab folder.
-The notebooks demonstrating this algorithm can be found here - you need to open it on Google colab by clicking on the link:
+The other notebooks demonstrating this algorithm can be found here - to run online on Google colab you can click on the link:
 Eigentensor
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/dnguyend/lagrange_rayleigh/blob/master/EigenTensor.ipynb)